-Blood Sucking ‘Kissing Bugs’ Spread Deadly Disease
+Blood Sucking ‘Kissing Bugs’ Are Spreading Deadly Chagas Disease Across The United States

 — NABC (@KSU_NABC) August 25, 2018

-Currently, the kissing bug is often found in Texas, Florida, and Southern California, but it is spreading to other states as well.
+Currently, the kissing bug is often found in Texas, Florida, and Southern California — but it is spreading to other states as well.
 In addition to catching the disease from a bite, the disease can also be spread through blood transfusions.

-While researchers work to develop a vaccine to protect against the disease, the situation continues spreading, and not enough people understand the devasting effects that the bugs can have on people if left untreated.
-Plus, the financial impact may be as high as $7.19 billion per year, which means that efforts to control both the kissing bugs and the disease must increase.
+While researchers work to develop a vaccine to protect against the disease, the situation continues spreading — not enough people comprehending the devastating effects that the bugs can have on victims if left untreated.
+In a bit of additional bad news, the financial fallout from the disease may cost as much as $7.19 billion per year, which means that efforts to control both the kissing bugs and the disease must increase.

 In an online statement, Caryn Bern, professor of epidemiology and biostatistics at the University of California in San Francisco, said, “Early detection of Chagas disease is critical, allowing prompt initiation of therapy when the evidence for a cure is strong.”

-So far, researchers identified 11 species of kissing bugs in the United States, and nearly 50 percent of the insects are infected with the parasite that causes Chagas Disease.
+So far, researchers have identified 11 species of kissing bugs in the United States.
+Nearly 50 percent of the insects are infected with the parasite that causes Chagas disease.